 The department presumes that students will have taken the applicable prerequisite(s) when registering for courses.
 However, all courses have the option of consent of instructor.
 Prerequisites will be waived when the instructor deems that a student's background or other extenuating circumstances render the applicable prerequisite(s) unnecessary.
 If the instructor of the course is an adjunct faculty member, permission of the department chair must also be secured.

-For purposes of meeting the college's residency requirement, the Business Department requires that 15 credits in the major be in courses numbered 341 and above.
+The Business Department requires that 15 credits in the major be in courses numbered 341 and above taken at Linfield.

 SPORT MANAGEMENT MINOR